 If American conservatism means anything, then, it means the things found at the beginning of America, when it became a nation.

-Many Christians seem to believe that property rights are somehow un-Christian.
-At the same time, a lot of free marketers seem to think that all we need are property rights.
-Neither of these views is correct.
+Many Christians, while they cherish religious liberty, seem to believe that property rights, and the commerce that arises from the establishment of property rights, are somehow un-Christian.
+At the same time, a lot of free marketers seem to think that all we need are property rights and the rest will take care of itself.
+Neither […]

 Increasingly large majorities of the people consistently profess themselves afraid of their government.
 They think it too big.